 The children's progress, throughout the curriculum, is carefully monitored and assessed.
 Targets for improvement in English and maths are shared with the children and reviewed regularly.
-Assessment takes place through the focused marking of work, formative assessment as the children complete series of lessons and summatively at the end of a topic or term.
+Assessment takes place through the focused marking of work including Live Marking, formative assessment as the children complete series of lessons and summatively at the end of a topic or term.